rishsoti/ReactiveRouterHandlerCouchbase/README.md

-﻿# ReactiveRouterHandlerMongodb
+# ReactiveRouterHandlerCouchbaseDb
-Reactive Rest APIs with Spring WebFlux and Reactive MongoDB using Handler and Routers
+Reactive Rest APIs with Spring WebFlux and Reactive CouchbaseDb using Handler and Routers

 ## Requirements